-We’ve all been there – those horrendous group photos at a party where you look like you hid a swimming ring under your top or worse still, when your face gets swallowed up by your chin.
-Make that two chins.
-Obviously, we all want to look great in photos with a photogenic 100-watt smile but most of the time we filter the crap out of our pics before they get a sniff near social media.
-Although we’re not massive fans of the selfie, pouty generation, at the same time we’d like to have at least one photo of ourselves looking vaguely reminiscent to the image we saw in the mirror just before leaving home.
+We’ve all been there – those horrendous group photos, unfit for human eyes, that are instantly consigned to the bin.
+A photo tells a thousand words and all that but not if it’s going to showcase that ladder of wrinkles we didn’t even know we had and not to mention that extra chin that definitely wasn’t there at the start of the night.
+Obviously, we all want to look great in photos with a photogenic 100-watt smile but most of the time we admit to filtering the heck out of our pics before they get a sniff near social media.
+Although we’re not massive fans of the selfie, pouty generation, we’d still like to have at least one photo of ourselves looking vaguely reminiscent to the image we saw in the mirror just before leaving home.

-To look great in photos there are a few tips and tricks that you need to know to help you work the camera.
+So to look great in photos there are a few insider tips and tricks that you need to know to help you work the camera.
 Good pictures don’t just happen you know.
 Well not for most of us anyway.

 Top tips to look great in photos